-It’s not enough for industrial marketers to generate leads for their sales team—their ultimate goal is customer acquisition, as marketers themselves report year after year in the IEEE GlobalSpec Industrial Marketing Trends survey.
+It’s not enough for industrial marketers to generate leads for their sales team—their ultimate goal is customer acquisition, as marketers themselves report year after year in the GlobalSpec Industrial Marketing Trends survey.

 Marketers must provide sales not just with leads, but high-quality, motivated leads that have a high probability of turning into customers.
 The remainder of the leads marketing can work in lead nurturing programs.
 But how do you measure the quality of leads so that you know which ones are sales ready, which are targets for nurturing, or which leads are just downright cold?